altonlee/altonlee.github.io/essays/eslint-master.md

   <li>Looks nicer.</li>
 </ul>

+Whether you agree with these or not is entirely up to you.

 ## ESLint
 Using ESLint with IntelliJ has been a lifesaver.
 Personally, I appreciate the ESLint alerts since I can be a clutz when it comes to remembering variable names, but the lightbulbs are distracting.
 Overall, my experience with ESLint has been mostly positive and I will continue using it.
 The few projects we have done for ICS 314 have warranted some easy-to-miss mistakes, so the Miyagi-esque enforcement is appreciated.